2004 United States House of Representatives elections in Georgia: Predictions

+Results

 District 11

 Republican Congressman Phil Gingrey has represented this conservative-leaning district since 2002 and ran for his second term this year.
 The 11th district, which is somewhat moderate only because it is heavily gerrymandered, has a shape that has been described as similar to that of Indonesia.
 Congressman Gingrey faced a challenge from Rick Crawford, the chairman of the Polk County Democratic Party and a special Assistant Attorney General of Georgia.
 Gingrey ultimately beat Crawford by a somewhat comfortable margin, undoubtedly helped by the strong performance of President Bush in Georgia that year.